crystalcommerce/Frontend-Standards/README.md

     <header><!-- my header --></header>
     ```

+- **Tables**
-- **Tables**: Tables should NOT be used for layout design.
+    - Tables should NOT be used for layout design.
 Use CSS.

     *Bad*
     ```html